Student Experience

 Sports Teams

 Seattle is home to several professional sports teams with state-of-the-art stadiums.
-Some of Seattle’s nationally recognized teams include the Seattle Mariners baseball team, the Seattle Seahawks football team, the Seattle Sounders soccer team, the Seattle Storm, a women’s professional WNBA team, and the Seattle Kraken, the newest team in the National Hockey League (NHL).
+Some of Seattle’s nationally recognized teams include the Seattle Mariners baseball team, the Seattle Seahawks football team, the Seattle Sounders and Seattle Reign FC soccer teams, the Seattle Storm, a women’s professional WNBA team, and the Seattle Kraken, the National Hockey League (NHL) team.
 The University of Washington games are also popular with locals and are a fun way to spend an afternoon.

 Arts and Culture